ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 Protons and neutrons aren’t exactly alike, though; protons have a positive charge while neutrons don’t have a charge.

 Electrons are so small that they have nearly no mass at all.
-A single neutron has only 1/1836 amu.
-They are also negatively charged.
+A single electron has only 1/1836 amu.
+Electrons are also negatively charged.

 All of the known elements are organized on the periodic table of the elements.
 They are arranged by atomic number, from smallest to largest, and labeled with their element symbol, atomic number, and atomic mass.